ajanyan/pta/README.md

 # PTA
-Web app for getting feedback
+A web app for getting feedback